 Economic Base: Danville's economy is based on a mix of industrial and commercial development.
-The City's major industries include retail sales, auto aftermarket supply, wood products and by-products and light industrials.
+The City's major industries include retail sales, automobile aftermarket supply, wood products and by-products and light industrials.

-The following table provides a summary of certain economic indicators for the City of Danville:
+The following tables provide a summary of certain economic indicators for the City of Danville: